microsoft/vscode-extension-samples/tree-explorer-sample/USAGE.md

 To get it running, do the following:

 - Clone this repository
-- Go to `tree-explorer-sample`
+- `cd tree-explorer-sample`
 - Install dependencies with `npm install`
-- Run `Launch Extension` in the Debug View.
+- Run `Launch Extension` in the Debug View

 By default the Explorer wouldn't be displayed on Activity Bar.
-Find "View: Toggle Custom Explorer" in Command Palette and choose your Explorer to enable it.
+Find `View: Toggle Custom Explorer` in Command Palette and choose your Explorer to enable it.

 ### The Structure of Tree Explorer extension